squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 :::note

 If `--all-datasets` is specified instead of `--dataset`, then the `--select` option is ignored.
-Even if all datasets use the model, the **traits** for each dataset can be different, which may affect how the model compiles.
+Even if all datasets use the selected model, the **traits** for each dataset can be different, which may affect how the selected model compiles.

 :::